 - parsley, chopped to serve

-- Place the chopped potatoes (chunks should be about 1-1.5 inches square-ish) into a saucepan and cover with cold water.
-Bring to the boil over high heat, then boil for around 7 minutes until fork tender.
+- Chop the peeled potatoes into 1 ½ inch sized pieces.
+Place them into a large saucepan and cover with cold water.
+Bring to the boil over high heat, then boil for around 7 minutes or until fork tender.

 - Depending on where you live, spring onions may be know as green onions or scallions.
 The ones used in this recipe are the long thin type, without the bulb at the end.